Microlocal Analysis of Quantum Fields on Curved Spacetimes: The microlocal definition of Hadamard states

-\subsubsection{The Hadamard condition for complex fields}
+\subsection{The Hadamard condition for complex fields}

-As already explained in Sect. \ref{sec3}, it is much more convenient to work with complex fields, and gauge invariant states, ie in the framework of Sect. \ref{sec5}.
+As already explained in Chapter \ref{sec3}, it is much more convenient to work with complex fields and gauge invariant states, i.e. in the framework of Chapter \ref{sec5}.
 In this case the following definition was introduced in \cite{GW1}.